ParallelMaths/parallel/pages/7-10-a-matter-factorial.md

 ---

-The answer is, of course, 10, because multiplying anything by 10 adds a zero.
+The answer is, of course, 10, because multiplying anything by 10 provides the final zero.
 :::

 ::: problem id=6_2 marks=2